dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + [Fasta_Convert](#FC)
 + [Concatenation](#C)

 The steps involved in a typical run include executing a majority of these steps.
-However, there is a lot of flexibility and the workflow can be tailored to different analysis goals.
+However, there is a lot of flexibility and the workflow can be tailored to achieve various analysis goals.